FIV+ Cats Have a Future!

 FIV lowers the cat’s natural immunity to common, normally harmless bacteria and viruses.
 When an FIV cat gets sick, the lymph nodes become swollen and the cat develops a fever.
 Poor coat condition and a persistent fever are common symptoms.
 Inflammation of the gums, mouth, skin, eyes, bladder, upper respiratory tract, and diarrhea can occur.

 The best way to manage FIV in a cat is to provide an uncrowded, stress-free home environment, ensure the cat is sterilized, and provide high quality nutrition.
 Bring the cat for regular vet checks to monitor for the emergence of possible immune-related illnesses as the cat ages.
+Cats feel less stress in a loving home, thus adoption is the best option for FIV+ cats!

 Some authorities recommend testing any new addition to a cat family.
 However, this is often impractical, and there are inaccuracies with the test.
 Scientists are working on a FIV vaccine, but it is still controversial.
 Any vaccinated cat will test positive for FIV, thus potentially endangering its future due to misunderstanding.